Wellington is New Zealand’s capital city, lying on the northern side of Cook Strait at the centre of the country.

 Early tribes include Ngāi Tara, Rangitāne and Ngāti Mamoe.
 Ngāti Toa chief Te Rauparaha invaded in the 1820s and took Kāpiti Island.
 Later, Taranaki tribes including Te Āti Awa moved south and became Wellington’s tangata whenua (people of the land).

 Britain’s first settlement

 Sited in the middle of the country, Wellington was well placed for trade.
-In 1839 it was chosen as the first major planned settlement for British immigrants coming to New Zealand, and several ships arrived at Petone in 1840.
+In 1839 it was chosen as the first major planned settlement for British immigrants coming to New Zealand, and a number of ships arrived at Petone in 1840.
 A business district soon grew around the harbour, which became a busy port.

-Settlers also cleared the forest and built townships at Petone, Lower Hutt and Upper Hutt.
+Settlers also cleared the forest and built townships at Petone, Lower Hutt and (from the 1860s) Upper Hutt.

 A new capital